 - Physical Plane – The physical world as we know it.
 Rudimentary and very primitive “mind” used mainly for physical survival.

 - Emotional Plane – Not just the realm of the emotions, but mainly the realm of desires created by the “kama-manasic” mind, or desire mind.
 There is mind, and it is more developed than in the physical plane realm, but that mind is focused on fulfilling one’s desires.
 These desires also pertain to a sense of separated self or “I”.
-The less one is able to fulfill those desire the more one lives in the “hell” realms in the magenta level of the emotional (astral) plane.
-The more one is able to fulfill all that one desires the more one lives in the “heaven” or even “God” realms that I have given the color and name of Mustard.
+The less one is able to fulfill these desires the more one lives in the “hell” realms in the magenta level of the emotional (astral) plane.
+The more one is able to fulfill all that one desires the more one lives in the “heaven” or even “God” realms that I have given the color and name of Mustard (which corresponds with the Orange color of the Integral model).

 - Buddhic Plane.
 The level of Self Realization, Love, Wisdom, Compassion, Bodhisattva’s, Love in Action, the Planetary Heart.